AWildDevAppears/tequila-sass/README.md

 If everyone else can name their sass modules after alcoholic beverages, why don't I do it too?

-The aim of Tequila is to be a 0 weight framework, meaning that if you import it and don't use it, it won't add any bloat to your compiled CSS files.
-Tequila is built to complement tools like Thoughtboxes Bourbon mixins and Breakpoint, but has no dependency on these whatsoever (unless documented otherwise).
+The aim of Tequila is to be a 0 weight framework, meaning that if you import it and, if you don't use it, it won't add any bloat to your compiled CSS files.
+Tequila is built to compliment tools like Thoughtboxes Bourbon mixins and Breakpoint, but has no dependency on these whatsoever (unless documented otherwise).

 ## Whats under the hood?